GoJS API

 3.0

 • Returns the length of the spring representing an edge.
 The two vertexes connected by the edge E are acted upon by a force of proportional to springStiffness(E) * (getNodeDistance(E.fromVertex, E.toVertex) - springLength(E)) divided by the distance between the vertexes.
-Please read the Introduction page on Extensions for how to override methods and how to call this base method.
+Please read the Learn page on Extensions for how to override methods and how to call this base method.

 Parameters